Introduction to Reinforcement Learning

 After reading each paper:

 These five assignments contribute 10% to your final mark.
 The reading assignments are only lightly evaluated.
-You should submit your summaries, all in one PDF file, before April 12th (Monday) at 5PM.
+You should submit the summaries in two batches.
+The first batch should include two papers and is due on November 21st.
+The second batch should include three other papers and is due on December 12th.
+In both cases, submit only one PDF file, before 5PM.

 We will post the papers as the course progresses.
 Please read and summarize them as we post them, so you won’t have a large workload close to the end of the semester.